 When you apply to OVR for help with employment, a counselor will be assigned to work with you.
-The counselor will meet with you face to face to get to know you in order to decide how OVR can best assist you in helping yourself.
-With your written consent, your counselor will gather information about your needs, interests, aptitudes, education, work experience, family and finances.
-Your counselor will arrange any needed medical examinations and testing, at no cost to you.
+The counselor will meet with you face to face to get to know you to decide how OVR can best assist you in helping yourself.
+With your written consent, your counselor will gather information about your needs, interests, aptitudes, education, work experience, family, and finances.
+Your counselor will arrange any needed medical examinations and testing at no cost to you.
 You will be eligible for OVR services if:

-- you have a disability that is a physical, mental or emotional impairment which results in a substantial impediment to employment, and you can benefit in terms of an employment outcome from services provided; and
+- you have a disability that is a physical, mental, or emotional impairment that results in a substantial impediment to employment, and you can benefit in terms of an employment outcome from services provided; and

 - vocational rehabilitation services are required for you to prepare for, secure, retain, advance in or regain employment.